ms/buildtogether.tech/src/process.md

     if someone hasn't been careful about doing merges.

 [% i "code review" %]Code review[% /i %].
-:   <a section="git-team"/> explained when, why, and how to do this.
+:   [% x git-team %] explained when, why, and how to do this.

 The other practices---stand-up meetings, sprints, analysis & estimation---are
-covered below, while delivering releases is covered in <a section="delivery"/>.
+covered below, while delivering releases is covered in [% x delivery %].
 Before we explore them, though, let's take a look at a typical afternoon in the life of a student programmer.